-The obvious answer is yes, physiotherapy is worth it.
+The obvious answer is yes, physio is worth it.
 Countless studies have shown physiotherapy to be effective in treating musculoskeletal disorders, pain, and injury.
 The Musculoskeletal system includes your joints, ligaments, muscles, nerves, tendons, and the structures that support your limbs, neck, and back.

 Is physiotherapy painful?

-Many patients shy away from physiotherapy treatment because they are scared it might hurt.
+Many patients shy away from physical therapy treatment because they are scared it might hurt.
 You can rest easy, for the most part, physiotherapy is not painful.
 However, some patients may experience some initial discomfort, especially when stretching in ways the body is unaccustomed to.
 As you progress in care, this discomfort subsides.
 If anything, physiotherapy can help alleviate chronic and acute pain in as little as three visits.

 Are physiotherapists doctors?